 This is good news for anyone who has been shocked to see a serving size was 10 chips after devouring a whole bag of Lay’s.
 Now, serving sizes are displayed in a bolder, larger font and reflect how people really eat.
 For example, ice cream servings that were previously marked as 1/2 cup have grown to 2/3 cup.
 If per-package servings fall between one and two (like a 20-ounce soda or a 15-ounce can of soup, likely to be consumed by a single person in one sitting), the package will be labeled as one serving.

 “Added Sugars” now appear on new food labels beneath “Total Carbohydrates” and “Total Sugars.”
 This change is based on scientific data: When added sugars make up more than 10% of your daily recommended calories, you can’t meet your nutritional needs within the recommended calorie limits.

 What counts as an added sugar?
 This includes sweeteners like sugar, syrup and honey, as well as sugars from fruit or vegetable juices and additives like sucrose or dextrose.
-Learn more about this label change.

 The Labels Cut “Calories from Fat”